camunda-consulting/camunda-8-simu/README.md

 [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# Camunda Platform 8 example for long term auditability
+# Camunda Platform 8 data simulator

-This project is made to provide an example of storing Camunda Operate information in a relational database and displaying it in a custom front-end using the bpmn-js library (as Operate)
+This project is made to populate data into a C8 installation to provide meaningfull data in Optimize, Operate and Tasklist.

-:information_source: This is a community project that you can use during exploration phase, PoCs, trainings, etc. It's **not production ready** and you should not use it in production.
+:information_source: This is a draft project.
+It's **not production ready** and you should not use it in production.

 ## Repository content

-This repository contains a [Java application](auditapp) that stores Operate history in a H2 db and display it in a custom front-end.
-This is built with Spring Boot, the Operate Client and a [React front-end](auditapp/src/main/front/) that you can execute independently (npm run start) or serve from the spring boot application (you should first run a `mvnw package` at the project root).
+This repository contains a [Java application](src/main/java) built with Spring Boot and an [Angular front-end](src/main/front/) that you can execute independently (npm run start) or serve from the spring boot application (you should first run a `mvnw package` at the project root).

-It also contains an [exporter](exporter) that triggers an endpoint from the auditapp application to store the process instance history once completed.

 Finally, there is a Makefile to execute this example on a local setup.
 The Makefile will :
-- package the 2 java projects.
+- package the front-end and java project.
-- It will build a docker image from the auditapp application.
+- build a docker image from the auditapp application.
-- it will start the docker-compose that contains a Camunda 8 platform preconfigured to have the custom exporter in zeebe and the auditapp running in the same cluster.
+- start the docker-compose that contains a Camunda 8 platform and the loader running in the same cluster.

 ## First steps with the application